Carlosrincong/AWS-Solutions-Architect-Associate/CloudFront (CDN)/README.md

 Features
 - Cache invalidations: the cached content will be refreshed when the TTL expire.
 Use Cache invalidation to force expiration of TTL
-- Global accelerator: Uses the anycast ip concept.
-Leverage the aws internal network to route to yor application.
-Any cast send the traffic to edge location, and edge locations send the traffic to the applcation.
-Works with: Elaatic IP, EC2, ALB, NLB.
+- AWS Global accelerator: Uses the anycast ip concept.
+Leverage the aws internal network to route traffic to your application, users send traffic to any cast ip in edge location, and edge locations send the traffic to the applcation.
+Works with: Elastic IP, EC2, ALB, NLB.
-    concept: unicast IP (one server holds one ip address) and anycast ip (many servers holde the same ip address and the users are routed to the nearest server)
+    concept: unicast IP (one server holds one ip address) and anycast ip (many servers holds the same ip address and the users are routed to the nearest server)